candy-kingdom/mints/README.md

 test: error: the following arguments are required: y
 ```

-To solve that, you can provide a default value to the argument:
+To address this issue, you could provide a default value to the argument:
 ```py
 # test.py